Twitter locks official Trump campaign account over sharing Hunter Biden video

 The Trump campaign tweet in question read: “Joe Biden is a liar who has been ripping off our country for years.”

-The campaign also posted a link to a video about Hunter Biden’s overseas business dealings, specifically referring to the New York Post which published emails suggesting Hunter Biden introduced his father, then the vice president, to a top executive at Ukrainian natural gas firm Burisma Holdings in 2015 at Hunter's request.
+The campaign also posted a link to a video about Hunter Biden’s overseas business dealings, specifically referring to the New York Post, which published emails suggesting Hunter Biden introduced his father, then the vice president, to a top executive at Ukrainian natural gas firm Burisma Holdings in 2015 at Hunter Biden's request.
 Fox News has not independently verified the reporting.

 The emails turned up in the hard drive of a laptop dropped off at a repair shop in 2019, the Post reported, adding that a copy of the hard drive ended up in the hands of Robert Costello, a lawyer for Rudy Giuliani, a personal attorney for President Trump.

-However, a Trump campaign official pointed out that the campaign’s video that they posted is still visible on President Trump’s own Twitter account.
+However, a Trump campaign official pointed out that the campaign’s video that it posted is still visible on Trump’s own Twitter account.

 "This is election interference, plain and simple.
 For Twitter to lock the main account of the campaign of the President of the United States is a breathtaking level of political meddling and nothing short of an attempt to rig the election," Trump campaign communications director Tim Murtaugh told Fox News.
 "Joe Biden’s Silicon Valley pals are aggressively blocking negative news stories about their guy and preventing voters from accessing important information.
 This is like something from communist China or Cuba, not the United States of America.”